 - Reach out to faith groups or community organisations in your area Ask your local places or worship, sports clubs, universities, and community centres to share your property hunt with their members.

 - Estate and Letting Agents Your local letting and estate agents may be able to assist in your search.
 Pay a visit to them and explain what you are doing – some may be able to offer a good deal or advice, and may be able to connect you with landlords who would like to help refugees.
 One Group reached out to an estate agent, who circulated their ask and found a landlord who wanted to help.

 - Residents’/Housing Associations Contact your Residents’ or Housing Associations.
 They may be able to provide you with advice on how to find a house for renting in your area.
-A number of Housing Associations have made a commitment to the Migrant's Pledge 'Innisfree' to welcome migrants.
+A number of Housing Associations have made a commitment to the Migrants Pledge to welcome migrants.
 They may not be able to assist in providing housing but it is worth connecting with them

 - Investment – we have heard that some Groups are finding groups of investors who would like to contribute toward providing housing for a refugee family.
 If you are looking into purchasing property, ensure that you speak to the Safer Neighbourhoods Team in your local police force in order to confirm that the accommodation you purchase would be suitable for the purposes of resettling a family before you or a member of your community purchases a property.

-As you find a property, ensure you carry out a police board consultation as soon as possible.
+When you find a property, ensure you carry out a police board consultation as soon as possible.

 A note on housing costs